interactiveaudiolab/penn/README.md

 1. Clone this repo
 2. Run `cd penne`
 3. Run `pip install -e .`
 4. Put datasets into the data folder.
 MDB and PTDB are supported.
-Folder hierarchy should be:
+The internal folder hierarchy should be as downloaded ([MDB-stem-synth](https://zenodo.org/record/1481172), [PTDB-TUG](https://www2.spsc.tugraz.at/databases/PTDB-TUG/)), like the following:
 ```
 penne
 |-- data